 When a parent invents or pretends a child is ill, medicates them or restricts their activities unnecessarily.

 Peer on peer abuse

 Peer on peer abuse is taken as seriously as abuse of children by adults.
 As with all types of 'Bullying' they should be reported and actioned following the school procedures.
-See behaviour Policy.
+See Behaviour and Rewards Policy.